viclacerda/viclacerda/README.md

 ### Hi, there! 🐈‍⬛🐈👩🏻‍💻

 I'm Victoria.
-I have a degree in Languages with a specialization in voice and currently, I'm a graduate student of IA & ML seeking an opportunity as a Data Scientist.
+I have a degree in Languages with a specialization in Brazilian accent.
+I'm a graduate student in IA & ML and am seeking a Jr Data Scientist role.

 You're gonna find here my <b>DS projects</b> and my study path in the tech career.